-> Before you etch your budget in stone, make sure that you’ve done a thorough review of your cash flow so that you’re confident you haven’t missed anything.
-(Check out The Ultimate Budget Workbook, which saves you the hassle of starting from scratch!)
+Before you etch your budget in stone, make sure that you’ve done a thorough review of your cash flow so that you’re confident you haven’t missed anything.
+(Check out My Budget Binder, which saves you the hassle of starting from scratch!)

-> You have no wiggle room.
+You have no wiggle room.

 Your planned budget will work great . . . as long as absolutely nothing goes wrong.
 If a heat wave unexpectedly pushes up your air conditioning costs or you get hit with some surprise medical bills, you’re toast.

 Give yourself a buffer in your finances, especially when times are tough.
 Sock away extra savings that you might need.
 Plan for a reasonable amount of variability in your food and utility bills.
 Anticipate a possible increase in your insurance rates.

 Don’t idealize your financial plan.
 Just as you have to let yourself have a piece of cake every once in a while to stay sane on a diet, don’t assume that you will live a perfect financial life.